ssswh33/airbnb-house-rental-recomemndation/README.md

 Zip codes in the staten island are the most ideal ones to invest in, while Manhattan's are not due to the high cost.

 ## Executive Report
 I wrote a thorough report to document the analysis process.
-Please find it in the file *Report*.
+Please find it in the file *Report-Airbnb rental*.
+You are also welcomed to view the slides in the file *Presentation-Airbnb rental*.